 - you have an addiction to nicotine

 There have been several small, randomized clinical trials completed to test how well Wellbutrin works to treat ADHD.
-Most of these studies were done in adults.
-The participants often had ADHD along with mental health problems or substance misuse issues.
+All of these studies were done in adults.

-In these trials, which included a total of more than 400 people, sustained-release (SR) Wellbutrin resulted in clinically significant improvements in the symptoms of ADHD.
+In these trials, which included a total of more than 400 people, long-acting forms of Wellbutrin resulted in clinically significant improvements in the symptoms of ADHD.
 It was also shown to be safe compared to a placebo.

 Adult dosage (ages 18–64 years)

 The sustained release formulation of Wellbutrin (Wellbutrin SR) may be taken in a dose of 150 mg once or twice daily.
-The extended release version of Wellbutrin (Wellbutrin XR) is usually taken as a single 300 mg pill once in the morning.
+The extended release version of Wellbutrin (Wellbutrin XL) is usually taken as a single 300-mg pill once in the morning.

 In clinical trials that assessed Wellbutrin for ADHD, the dosage ranged from 150 mg up to 450 mg daily.